 The Red Gem Goumi berry has large fruit that has a sweet/tart flavor.
 It is very productive and is a flavorful selection from Siberia.
 Blooms in May, produces red fruits in early July, bears two years after planting.

 Red Gem goes perfectly with Sweet Scarlet™.
 Both varieties are self-fertile.
 However, you will improve fruit production by planting more than onw variety.

 Goumi bushes like full to half day sun, well drained soil and usually begins bearing the 2nd year after planting.
 USDA Zone 4, and is pest and disease resistant.

 Site and Soil: Red Gem Goumi likes full to 1/2 day sun and well-drained soil.

-Pests & Diseases: Goumi is not bothered by pests or diseases.
+Pests & Diseases: Goumi Berry Plants are not bothered by most pests or diseases.